Small Animal Neurology

 You will spend on average 3-4 hours per week, working through the supplied online content and materials at your own pace.
 Some candidates spend significantly more, if they are engaging on the forums and reading and researching additional content.

-In working towards the General Practitioner (GPCert) or Postgraduate Certificate (PgCert) qualifications for the International School of Veterinary Postgraduate Studies (ISVPS), additional time will be required for assessments.
+In working towards the General Practitioner (GPCert) qualification for the International School of Veterinary Postgraduate Studies (ISVPS), additional time will be required for assessments.

 The full OL program must be completed within 12 months of the final module being delivered.
 For example, in a two-year program, you will have 3 years of access in total.